-31 Dec ember 2022 31 December 2021
+31 Dece mber 2023 31 Dece mber 2022

 Change in CDS +10% -10% +10% -10%

-Profit/loss after tax (18.060) 18.060 (5.154) 5.154
+Profit/loss after tax (10.308) 10.308 (18.060) 18.060

 Cash and cash equivalents and cash-pool receivables

 For VIF's external bank counterparties risk is limited by a limit system centrally managed by VWAG Group Treasury Risk Management taking into account also the credit assessments by the international rating agencies.
 Credit risk with external counterparties materializes from account balances, deposits and derivative transactions.
 Given the business purpose of VIF, account balances and deposits are zero or kept to a minimum.